bhmj/jsonslice/README.md

 ## Getting started

-JsonSlicer is a Go json library, which aims to enable fast jsonpath sub-object cut.
+JsonSlice is a Go json library, which aims to enable fast jsonpath sub-object cut.

 ## Spec